Heat pump

-Principle of operation
+Operation

-Heat will flow spontaneously from a region of higher temperature to a region of lower temperature.
-Heat will not flow spontaneously from lower temperature to higher, but it can be made to flow in this direction if work is performed.
-The work required to transfer a given amount of heat is usually much less than the amount of heat; this is the motivation for using heat pumps in applications such as heating of water and the interior of buildings.
+Heat flows spontaneously from a region of higher temperature to a region of lower temperature.
+Heat does not flow spontaneously from lower temperature to higher, but it can be made to flow in this direction if work is performed.
+The work required to transfer a given amount of heat is usually much less than the amount of heat; this is the motivation for using heat pumps in applications such as the heating of water and the interior of buildings.

+The heat pump works by the use of reverse valves inside a heat pump, enabling a switch from cooling to heating.
+With this technology, it directs the cold refrigerant into the indoor coil (usually the unit inside a closet or in the attic), with the fan then blowing warm air into the coil to absorb the heat, making the air cool.